 The speed with which LSST maps the southern sky and the depth to which it can see will produce an enormous volume of data, about 20 terabytes (TB), or 20 trillion bytes of raw data per night.
-The total amount of data collected over the ten years of operation will about 60 petabytes (PB), and processing this data will produce a 15 PB catalog database.
+The total amount of data collected over the ten years of operation will be about 60 petabytes (PB), and processing this data will produce a 15 PB catalog database.
 The total data volume after processing will be several hundred PB, processed using about 150 TFLOPS (trillion floating point operations per second) of computing power for the first Data Release, increasing to 950 TFLOPS by Data Release 11 at the end of the ten-year survey.
 Processing such a large volume of data, converting the raw images into a faithful representation of the universe, implementing automated data quality assessment and automated discovery of moving or transient sources, and archiving the results in useful form for a broad community of users is a major challenge.

 The data management system is architected in three layers: an infrastructure layer consisting of the computing, storage, and networking hardware and system software; a middleware layer, which handles distributed processing, data access, the user interface, and system operations services; and an applications layer, which includes the data pipelines and products and the science data archives.
 The applications layer is organized around the data products being produced.